akononovicius/poll-delayed-noisy-voter-model/README.md

 with the polling period.
 Calculation of the stationary variance relies on a hidden function `_get_variance`.

+The green curve in the both plots shows analytical results obtained for model with no announcement delay.
+When there is no delay, the model is effectively equivalent to AR(1) process (hence the respective submodule is named `theory_ar1`). `get_alt_law` (provided directly by the `ar2` module) and `_get_alt_var` (available only from the `theory_ar1` submodule) functions are doing the respective calculations for the model with no delay.

 ```python
 import matplotlib.pyplot as plt
 import numpy as np